3 min read

 Automating and Validating DNS Security for Email Protection

-• Integrate MXToolbox and EasyDMARC with SIEM platforms to automate DNS record scans and alert on misconfigurations.
+• Connect monitoring tools to your SIEM.
+Integrate MXToolbox and EasyDMARC to automate DNS scans and flag issues in real-time.

-• Use scheduled scripts to validate SPF, DKIM, DMARC, and DNSSEC records for syntax errors, missing entries, and policy misalignment.
+• Run scheduled validation scripts.
+Check SPF, DKIM, DMARC, and DNSSEC records for syntax errors, missing entries, and policy misalignment.

-• Enforce strict DNS change management, continuous monitoring, and rapid incident response protocols.
+• Lock down DNS changes.
+Enforce change management, set up continuous monitoring, and define a rapid response plan for incidents.

 Frequently Asked Questions on DNS Authentication and Security